MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wificxpoweroffloadlist/nf-wificxpoweroffloadlist-wifipoweroffloadlistgetcount.md

 ## -description

-The **WifiPowerOffloadListGetCount** function gets the number of low power protocol offloads to a Wi-Fi adapter.
+The **WifiPowerOffloadListGetCount** function gets the number of low power protocol offloads to a WiFiCx net adapter.

 ## -parameters